DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Threat Model

-Where, $\Pr[\text{win}\mid D']$ denotes the attacker’s success rate (ASR) based on the observed privatized document $D'$, and $\Pr[\text{win}\mid D' = \bot]$ represents \textit{trivial leakage}, i.e., the ASR achievable solely from background information, such as the prior likelihood of each candidate $C$ belonging to $C_{j}$, without access to $D'$.
-Assuming a uniform prior over candidates, this trivial leakage corresponds to 20\% for $|C| = 5$ as considered in this work.
+All probabilities are taken over its internal randomness and any randomness of $\mathsf{A}$.
+Here, $\Pr[\text{win}\mid D']$ denotes the attacker’s success rate (ASR) based on the observed privatized document $D'$, and $\Pr[\text{win}\mid D' = \bot]$ represents \textit{trivial leakage}, i.e., the ASR achievable solely from background information, such as the prior likelihood of each candidate $C$ belonging to $C_{j}$, without access to $D'$.
+Assuming a uniform prior over candidates\footnote{The trivial leakage must be calibrated empirically when sensitive and non-sensitive tokens are correlated.}, this trivial leakage corresponds to 20\% for $|C| = 5$.